Pyotr Grigorievich Goncharov

-Pyotr Grigorievich Goncharov (Пётр Григо́рьевич Гончаро́в; 18 October 1888 – 20 March 1970, Kyiv) was a Russian/soviet composer, conductor and choirmaster.
+Pyotr Grigorievich Goncharov (Пётр Григо́рьевич Гончаро́в; 18 October 1888 – 20 March 1970) was a Russian and Soviet composer, conductor and choirmaster.

 Biography

-Born to a poor family in Kyiv in 1888, in what was then the Russian Empire, Goncharov was a choral singer in his youth.
+Born to a poor family in 1888 in Kiev in the Russian Empire, Goncharov was a choral singer in his youth.
 In 1907, he graduated from the Baltic Fleet Musical College, where he studied clarinet.
 During his time at the college, he received lessons in conducting, harmony, composition and orchestral score reading from the famed Russian composer Reinhold Glière.
 He was later mentored by Alexander Koshetz.
-From 1907, he conducted the choirs of St Volodymyr's Cathedral and, later, Saint Sophia's Cathedral, Kyiv.
+From 1907, he conducted the choirs of St. Vladimir's Cathedral and, later, Saint Sophia's Cathedral in Kiev.

 Goncharov lost his sight due to illness in 1921, but remained active as a conductor and composer.
 He founded the Southwestern Railway Chorus, and also worked for the Kiev State Opera and the Ukrainian State Choir (DUMKA).

 In 1940, he moved to Lviv.
 There he became the conductor of the newly-founded and now famous Ukrainian Trembita Chorus, while simultaneously working for the Lviv Opera, conducting its choir and orchestra.

-In 1942, after the Nazi occupation of Kyiv, he returned there to again conduct the choir of St Volodymyr's Cathedral.
+In 1942, after the Nazi occupation of Kiev, he returned there to again conduct the choir of St. Vladimir's Cathedral.

-Goncharov died in Kyiv in 1970, and was buried in Baikove Cemetery.
+Goncharov died in Kiev in 1970, and was buried in Baikove Cemetery.